serenagrl/ansible-kubernetes/README.md

 * A folder where the Virtual Machines will be created in i.e. `"D:\Virtual Machines"`

 > [!CAUTION]
 > You can set both to point to the same folder but you may have some residue seed iso images leftover from provisioning errors.
-In such cases, you may need to manually clean them up yourself.
+In such cases, you may need to manually clean them up.

 ### Virtual Machine Requirements

 The computing resources for each VM is depending on how much add-ons you are planning to install and how much capacity your Windows host can provide.
-Remember that you can pool multiple Windows Hyper-V servers together to host the VMs to distribute the load.
+You can pool multiple Windows Hyper-V servers together to host the VMs to distribute the load.

 > [!NOTE]
 > The VMs created are using **Dynamic Memory** as the default.
 You can change this in **Hyper-V Manager** if you want to prevent the VMs from exceeding the assigned memory limits.

 #### Infrastructure Services VMs

 There are additional 3 VMs that are optional to support the Kubernetes Cluster and these are categorized as **Infrastructure Services**.
 These VMs need to be provisioned and configured first, before setting up the Kubernetes Cluster if you choose to include them in your lab.
 The Load-Balancers will each have their own VM and a spearate VM is dedicated to host DNS, NFS and Minio for testing purposes in the lab.

+> [!WARNING]
+> By default, the Infrastructure Services VM will only be created during the provisioning of DNS.
 NFS and Minio will not provision their own VMs by default.
+You can change this behavior by setting the `provision_vm` variable for each DNS, NFS and Minio.

    > [!CAUTION]
    > The Infrastructure Services VMs are purely meant to simulate existing infrastructure in a real-world network topology.
 While you can use them as starting points to configure a production environment, **do not target them to existing production servers** that are already running.
 Doing so will corrupt the existing servers.